Xcelled/mabicommerce/README.md

 6. If you're using AutoDetect, MabiCommerce should have filled all the information in for you.
 If not, you'll have to enter the prices and profits for each item by hand, as well as the stock, your current ducats, and merchant level.
 7. Press "Calculate Trades".
 The button will change appearance and become unclickable until calculation is finished.
 This may take several seconds, depending on your computer.
 8. Results are displayed below the Calculate button.
 By default, they're sorted by the item score, but you can click the column headers to change their sort order.
-9. Click on a result to view the type and quantity of items in the load and transportation.
+9. Click on a result to view the type and quantity of items in the load and transportation method.
 10. Optionally click "Map It" to have MabiCommerce show you the fastest route.
 Clicking a green region will bring up a minimap with the best route shown in blue.

+***Note:*** If you talk to a goblin and then restart MabiCommerce, MabiCommerce will **not** detect profit information *for that trading post only* for approximately five minutes.
+This is due to client caching of prices.
+If it's a big deal for you, you can change channels to immediately restore AutoDetect.

 ## How does MabiCommerce work?